ultimatemember/jobboardwp/readme.txt

 == Description ==

-JobBoardWP is an easy to use and lightweight plugin that enables you to add job board functionality to your website.
+JobBoardWP is an easy-to-use and lightweight plugin that enables you to add job board functionality to your website.
 With a clean, modern UI, job seekers can view and search for jobs, whilst employers can submit jobs to your job board and manage their jobs from the jobs dashboard.

 = FRONT-END FEATURES: =